 It is clear Ireland's ageing population is a growing area of concern not only for this Government but also for future policy makers.
 It is expected that in thirty years the number of people over the age of 65 will double.
 The ageing population will not only increase financial strain on the countries' finances but also on health and caring services themselves.
 Investment in these services needs to be developed and improved upon now to meet future demand for healthcare and meet the healthcare needs of an ageing population.
 Research indicates that home based caring is the preferred option for many families as well as Government as it is the most cost effective method.
 We await the publication of the new Home Care Scheme.
-IRL welcome the publication of Slaintecare.
-The budget must be made available to fully invest in the implementation of this plan and that real change can happen in the delivery of healthcare.
+IRL welcome the publication of Sláintecare Implementation Strategy and the Action Plan 2019 and a shift in focus to primary care and care in the community.
+However, the budget of €500million that was supposed to be allocated to Sláintecare was not delivered on in Budget 2019, with €200 million allocated for the implementation of the strategy.
+This budget must be increased to the €500millione to fully invest in the implementation of this plan and that real change can happen in the delivery of healthcare.